b3er/variables2json/README.md

 - **Commit Message:** Customize the commit and PR/MR title
   - Default: `update variables.json`
   - Examples: `feat: sync Figma variables`, `update design tokens`
+- **Branch Name:** Set the branch name for PRs/MRs
+  - Default: `update-design-variables`
+  - Examples: `feature/design-tokens`, `chore/sync-variables`
+  - If branch exists, it will be updated with new changes

 #### GitHub-Specific Settings
 When GitHub is selected: